Are you thinking about planning a road trip from Idaho Falls to Yellowstone?

 This post may contain affiliate links that will give me a commission at no additional charge to you.

-Idaho Falls to Yellowstone is about a two hour drive if you drive straight with no stops.
-In this post we are going to highlight some of the stops you can make on your road trip.
+Idaho Falls to Yellowstone is about a two-hour drive if you drive straight with no stops.
+In this post, we are going to highlight some of the stops you can make on your road trip.
 Ultimately, this plan will take you from Idaho Falls to the West Yellowstone entrance.

 If you want to spend some time in Idaho Falls before you hit the road, this city has a few places you should check out.